-Career Planning II (10712) Grades: 10,11,12 0.5 credit 1 semester Prerequisite: Completion of Career Planning I

-The purpose of this course is to encourage students to use technology skills to manage their career goals, decipher Internet information about various careers, and develop personal skills that translate to the workforce, and to build personal economic skills.
+Career Planning II (4702) Grades: 10,11,12 0.5 credit 1 semester Prerequisite: Completion of Career Planning I about various careers, and develop personal skills that translate to the workforce, and to build personal economic skills.
 Students will examine the importance of interpersonal skills, teamwork and effective communicating in employment situations.
 Students will develop an individualized career plan through various self-assessments designed to give them a clearer picture of what educational/ employment path they should elect to pursue.
 They will develop "real world" skills through role playing scenarios such as job interviewing, case scenarios involving work-related situations and be given the opportunity to participate in job shadowing with local employers.